 Superman: The Movie was the first big budget, feature length super-hero film with state of the art special effects aimed at a more general audience that made at least an attempt to treat its subject matter seriously.
 The production was a bit of a gamble at the time, but it paid off.
 Without the success of Superman, and to a lesser extent its three sequels, it is doubtful that we would have had the spate of super-hero blockbusters that have become a staple of the summer movie season over the past decade and a half.

 What, you may well be asking yourself, am I doing writing about a nearly forty year old film on a blog ostensibly about comics in Columbus, Ohio?
 Well, my friend, here in Columbus we love our old movies.
 One of our most cherished summer traditions is the CAPA Summer Movie Series.
 Each June through August, a variety of classic films are screened in the beautiful, historic Ohio Theater in the heart of Downtown Columbus.
-It just so happens that this year's series kicks off this coming weekend with a showing of Superman: The Movie
+It just so happens that this year's series kicks off this coming weekend with a showing of Superman: The Movie.

 The series has an especially strong line-up this year.
 Superman is followed up by the 1982 screwball comedy My Favorite Year, starring Peter O'Toole and Mark Linn Baker, better known as "Cousin Larry" on ABC's Perfect Strangers, on Wednesday, June 11, and the Humphrey Bogart film noir classic The Maltese Falcon on the following Friday and Saturday.